 - their budget and the number of staff who report to them

 We also publish a table showing how many members of staff were paid more than £50,000 in the preceding year, broken down into £5,000 bands.

-These data were updated in August 2015, and like other relevant information on this page, are published in-line with Government’s Local Government Transparency Code.
+This data was updated in July 2017, and like other relevant information on this page, are published in-line with Government’s Local Government Transparency Code.

 If you want to find this year’s salaries and details of expenses for the Mayoral Team, you can do so via their individual profile pages.